codegik/codegik.github.io/_posts/2024-03-12-short-polling-long-polling-websockets.md

 E.g.

 - Client: is there new data?
-- Server: waiting for new data came.
+- Server: waiting for new data...
-- Server: waiting for new data came.
+- Server: waiting for new data...
-- Server: waiting for new data came.
+- Server: waiting for new data...
 - Server: there is new data, sending to client.
 - Client: do something with new data

 ### Downsides
-- There is no timeouts, there will be more efforts to setup this kind of behavior in infrastructure, usually we want to avoid requests without timeouts.
+- There is no timeouts, so there will be more efforts to setup this kind of behavior on infrastructure side, usually we want to avoid requests without timeouts.
-- Long-lived connections, Long polling can come with a latency overhead because it requires several hops between servers and devices.
+- Long-lived connections, long polling can come with a latency overhead because it requires several hops between servers and devices.
 Gateways often have different ideas of how long a typical connection is allowed to stay open, so sometimes close while processing is still underway.
 - Depending on the server implementation, confirmation of message receipt by one client instance may also cause another client instance to never receive an expected message at all, as the server could mistakenly believe that the client has already received the data it is expecting.
 - Bad SOA design, this solution is not following SOA principles of communication between systems.

 ### Benefits
-- Reduced number of requests can reduce the network workload.
+- Reducing number of requests can reduce the network and server overload.
 - Near real-time updates, once server has new data it will deliver right after to the client.

 ## Websockets